Protecting yourself and others

 These residents must avoid all contact with others including:

-- Avoiding all contact with vulnerable persons (for example, those with underlying medical conditions, compromised immune systems, 65 years or older, or reliant on homeless shelter/other congregate living setting).
+- Avoiding all contact with vulnerable persons (for example, those with underlying medical conditions, compromised immune systems, seniors, or reliant on homeless shelter/other congregate living setting).

 - Avoiding contact with household members as much as possible (for example, wear a mask if you need to be in the same room).